 Personal and business credit cards have one thing in common with regard to perks: the higher the card’s annual fee, the better they tend to be.

-- Both cards offer a $200 annual airline fee credit, airport lounge access and fee credit toward TSA Precheck or Global Entry.
+- Both cards offer up to a $200 annual airline fee credit for incidentals, airport lounge access and fee credit toward Clear annual membership.

 - The Business Platinum card also includes concierge service, Global Dining Collection access and a 35% points bonus when redeeming points for flights through the Membership Rewards program (on up to 500,000 points per calendar year).

 Business cards may offer more spending power